GOProteinGNN: Leveraging Protein Knowledge Graphs for Protein Representation Learning: Empirical Results

-Table~\ref{tab:ppi_results} presents the results of the protein-protein interaction (PPI) identification task.
-GOProteinGNN showed strong performance across the board, achieving the highest F1 scores across all datasets with statistical significance, which can be beneficial for drug discovery or personalized medicine.
+GOProteinGNN showed strong performance across the board (See Table~\ref{tab:ppi_results}), achieving the highest F1 scores across all datasets with statistical significance, which can be beneficial for drug discovery or personalized medicine.
 In particular, GOProteinGNN obtained SOTA results with an increase of approximately 2.1\% on the SHS27K dataset, and 2.7\% on the SHS148K dataset compared to KeAP \cite{Zhou2023ProteinRL}, with statistical significance.
 In conclusion, the results highlight the strengths of our GOProteinGNN, which enables a better biological understanding of the protein, leading to success in predicting interactions between proteins.